sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

-Playwright will wait until the data is fetched and rendered on the screen, and thanks to network calls mockings it won’t be long.
+Playwright will wait until the data is fetched and rendered on the screen, and thanks to network calls mocking it won’t be long.

-For not so happy path tests, we may need to override global mocks inside a particular test.
+For not-so-happy-path tests, we may need to override global mocks inside a particular test.
 For example, we could test what happens when our API returns an error:

 ```js
 test('shows an error message', async ({ page }) => {